 Why are we in that position, when a small minority are in a very different position of actually controlling the economy?
 The economy is run in their interests, in the interests of profit, and that determines and shapes the whole of economics and politics.

-Lots of people who describe themselves as socialists think it’s about raising taxes.
-I’m not against raising taxes, but the long-term aim is much more.
+Lots of people who describe themselves as socialists think it’s about raising taxes on the wealthy to fund services.
+I’m in favour of that, obviously, but the long-term aim is much more.

 Let us know what you think?
 Write a reply?
 Email firstname.lastname@example.org